turingschool/front-end-curriculum/lessons/module-4/express-middleware.md

 ### What is it?

-Middleware got the name because it is a function that is run in the _middle_ of your request.
+Middleware got the name because it is a regular JavaScript function that is run in the _middle_ of your request.
 So a request is received by your server and before it gets to the route handler (the endpoint), Express will run any middleware for that endpoint.

 We can take it step-by-step: